OpenTermsArchive/contrib-versions/Msn/Privacy Policy.md

 **Wallet.** Wallet can hold information such as coupons, loyalty cards, tickets, and other digital content.
 Apps on your mobile device can automatically save information to your Wallet, and you can also add details from an email or web link.
 Wallet will only share data with the third parties you choose, such as when you make a purchase or submit feedback, but it does not share your location with any third party.
 Some items in your Wallet can be updated over time, and Wallet will periodically download updates to those items when they're available.

+Windows HelloWindows HellomainwindowshellomoduleSummary

-Windows Hello Windows HellopspMainWindowsHelloModuleSummary Windows Hello provides instant access to your devices through biometric authentication.
+Windows Hello provides instant access to your devices through biometric authentication.
 If you turn it on, Windows Hello uses your face, fingerprint or iris to identify you based on a set of unique points or features that are extracted from the image and stored on your device as a template - but it does not store the actual picture or image of your face or iris.
 Biometric verification data that's used when you sign in doesn't leave your device.
 You can delete your biometric verification data from within Settings.

+Windows SearchWindows SearchmainwindowssearchmoduleSummary

-Windows Search Windows SearchpspMainWindowsSearchModuleSummary Windows Search lets you search your stuff and the web from one place.
+Windows Search lets you search your stuff and the web from one place.
 If you choose to use Windows Search to search "your stuff", it will provide results for items on your OneDrive as well as on your device.
 If you choose to use Windows Search to search the web, or get search suggestions with Windows Search or Cortana, your search results will be powered by Bing and we will use your search query as described in the Bing section of this privacy statement.

-Windows Store Windows StorepspMainWindowsStoreModuleSummary
+Windows StoreWindows StoremainwindowsstoremoduleSummary

 The Windows Store lets you find, purchase, install, and review apps, music, video, and other content for your Windows devices.
 You must sign in with a Microsoft account to use the Store.
 In addition to telemetry data we collect about how you access and use the Store, we collect data about the apps you've viewed and installed, the preferences you set for viewing apps in the Store, and any ratings, reviews or problem reports you submit.
 Your Microsoft account is associated with your ratings and reviews. if you write a review, the name and picture from your Microsoft account will be published with your review.